rogerluan/arkana/README.md

 # Usage

-Arkana requires the declaration of a YAML config file, named e.g. `.arkana.yml`.
+Arkana requires the declaration of a YAML config file.
+Although you can name it whatever, the convention is to name it `.arkana.yml`.
 See [template.yml](/template.yml) for practical examples.

 Once you have create your config file, you can run Arkana: